TULiberalArts/neuroscience/pages/home.md

 feature: true
 feature-image: media/hero_Neuroscience.png
 ---
-## Discover Your Inner Passion through our Exciting Neuroscience Programs
+## Interdisciplinary Excellence in Neuroscience Teaching and Research
-The field of neuroscience is constantly expanding and exciting advancements are being made constantly.
-As such, Temple University supports an interdisciplinary approach to this field of study.
-More information can be found below by following the links to each college's neuroscience program.
+Temple scientists are at the forefront of research and teaching in the rapidly expanding world of neuroscience.
+We support an interdisciplinary approach to this exciting field of study, with our neuroscience programs spanning multiple Schools, Colleges, and research centers.
+More information can be found through the links below.

 ![CLA Neuro]({{site.baseurl}}/media/cla2014c.jpg){:.responsive-img .img-left}